tabapayco/woocommerce-tabapay-gateway/README.md

 3. Navigate to **Plugins** > **Add New** > **Upload Plugin**.
 4. Upload the downloaded ZIP file.
 5. Install and activate the plugin.

+Stable branch does not included " Auto Verify " functions, see auto-verify branch instead.